pschieszer/screens/README.md

 ## Query string options

 - "displayMode": "dots" is default
   - "[emojis](https://pschieszer.github.io/screens/rorschach.html?displayMode=emojis&pointCount=80&frameCount=5&delay=7500)": I love the randomness of the emoji mode, the accidental juxtaposition of the images.
 If it gets too cluttered it's too much to take in.
-Also the geometric modes don't flatter the emoji mode, it feels better with rorscach.
+Also the geometric point sources don't flatter the emoji mode, so the emojis look better with rorscach.
 Sometimes looks like if Tumblr and reddit had a baby.
-  - "[dots](https://pschieszer.github.io/screens/rorschach.html?pointCount=80&frameCount=5&delay=7500)": classic mode, works well with higher pointCount values and geometric curves, but kind of boring
+  - "[dots](https://pschieszer.github.io/screens/rorschach.html?pointCount=80&frameCount=5&delay=7500)": classic mode, works well with higher pointCount values and geometric point sources
+  - "[dude](https://pschieszer.github.io/screens/rorschach.html?displayMode=dude&pointCount=80&frameCount=5&delay=7500)": draws "the dude", a little stick figure guy.
+If the pointCount is greater than 200, browsers get slow and the screen is too cluttered.
+Works well with random mode.
 - "pointCount": how many dots you want per frame
 - "delay": how many milliseconds for all frames
 - "frameCount": how many frames per delay, so a new frame every (delay / frameCount) milliseconds